joolstorrentecalo/gitlab-foss/doc/update/package/index.md

 download the package and install it manually.
 This method can be used to either install GitLab for the first time or upgrade it.

-To download and install or upgrade GitLab:
+To download and install GitLab:

 1. Visit the [official repository](#upgrade-using-the-official-repositories) of your package.
 1. Filter the list by searching for the version you want to install (for example 14.1.8).